Fizn-Ahmd/C51-8051-assembly-to-hex-compiler/README.md

-**Procedure to build:**
+# This is a simple 8051(C51) assembly compiler.

+## Procedure to build:

-1. make -f Makefile.mk all
+make -f Makefile.mk all

-It will generate the asmtohex.out for linux and asmtohex.exe for windows.
+- This will generate the asmtohex.out for linux and asmtohex.exe for windows

-To clean the build

-1. make -f Makefile clean
+make -f Makefile clean

-**Using the generated binaries:**
+-  To clean the build

+## Direction of Use:

-1. Run asmtohex <\c51 asm file/>
+1. Run ./asmtohex <8051 asm file>

-2. It will generate the a.hex
+2. This will generate the a.hex

-3. Load the a.hex into 8051 board.
+3. Load the a.hex into 8051 board